Education

 Here are a handful of distinctions between public and private schools to consider when making your decision:

 • Class size.
-In urban areas, classrooms can house 25-30 students or more, which means each child receives less time and attention from the teacher than they would in a private school, where class size is usually kept closer to 10-15 students.
+In urban areas, classrooms can house 25-30 students or more, which means each child receives less time and attention from the teacher than they would in one of the best private schools, where class size is usually kept closer to 10-15 students.
 However, educators emphasize that this is only one indicator.
 And some data suggest that larger classrooms are better managed and children learn more factual information, which enables them to excel on tests.
 So class size, while important, is just one determinant to consider.

 • Teacher training and certification.
 Here again, you’ll be weighing degrees and certificates versus hands-on expertise in a subject area in which a private school teacher may be an acknowledged legend in their field, even if they don’t hold a formal degree (which private schools don’t always require).
 Is someone with a master’s or doctoral degree more qualified than a teacher who’s spent 30 years perfecting their craft, and knows how to joyfully impart this abundant knowledge to students?
 It will need to be a case-by-case school evaluation.